 The Summer Bridge Program

 The first service students receive from the Urban Education Program starts with a college readiness Summer Bridge Program prior to the start of their first academic semester.
 During the Summer Bridge Program, students receive their introduction to student engagement, workshops and seminars dedicated to college preparation, and a college course for academic credit--at no cost to the student.
 Each participant is assigned to a professional Academic Advisor and a Peer Counselor.

 Ongoing Academic Support and Engagement

 Upon successful completion of the Summer Bridge Program, students receive ongoing and individual support from their Academic Advisor throughout their college career.
-Individualized support include discussions about making good academic decisions and preparation essential to degree completion.
-It also invloves encouraging conversations on the topics of self-development and self-motivation.
+Individualized support includes discussions about making good academic decisions and preparation essential to degree completion.
+It also involves encouraging conversations on the topics of self-development and self-motivation.
 Academic Advisors will identify campus resources and make referrals so students can meet their goals.
 The Urban Education Program Academic Advisor will track academic progress, campus engagement, and course completion to assist students to become academically successful and realize their educational goals.

 Empowering Future Leaders

 Services also include finding the right career path and having conversations about selecting a major that is a right fit for a student.
 There is an emphasis on leadership development and student engagement in order to help a student find their voice, career path, or professional opportunities through campus engagement and opportunities.
 The Urban Education Program offers its own unique student engagement opportunities through the Peer Counselor, Urban Education Program Ambassadors, and Recruitment Mentor initiatives.

 If necessary, students that find themselves on academic probation, suspension, or dismissal will continue to have our assistance through advocacy and the development of an action plan to facilitate their return to good academic standing.